 We should be rethinking drinking by young adults.
 That’s the advice of three experienced college observers and researchers.
 They are Joel S. Rudy, Dr. Dwight B. Heath, and Dr. David J. Hanson.

-In a majority of states in the US, drivers aged 16 and 17 gain valuable experience while holding special licenses.
+In a majority of states in the US, drivers aged 16 and 17 gain experience while holding special licenses.
 These restrict the conditions under which they may drive.
-For example, only in daylight hours, only with a regularly-licensed driver in the car, etc.
+For instance, only in daylight hours, only with a regularly-licensed driver in the car, etc.

 This provides a slow and safe introduction to an adult priviledge.
 The same general concept should be adapted to apply to drinking.